 Landscape Design I

-The student will experience the process of residential design by working through the design process steps from site analysis through the final design presentation.
+The student will experience the process for residential design by working through the design process steps from site analysis through final design presentation.
 Class focuses on developing the students’ site assessment skills, drawing technique, and visual communication of landscape designs on paper.
 Landscape design principles, elements, and graphics standards are emphasized.
 Field trips to landscape sites will be held during class hours.
 Students will be given a list of required textbooks and drawing supplies to obtain on the first day of class.

-Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn, Room C226
+Location: SUNY Niagara, 3111 Saunders Settlement Rd, Sanborn, Room CA117

 Cost: $100